The Institute

 Thematic focus

-As an independent institute, ZOiS sets its own research agenda.
-The topics chosen for its initial research priorities and projects reflected its aim of exploring and awakening interest in various aspects of Eastern Europe, with topical relevance and background analysis carrying equal weight here.
-However, we also think it is important to show that Eastern Europe is not confined to the eastern part of our continent but is present in diverse forms in this country too.
-With that in mind, one of the projects investigates the realities of Eastern European migrants in Germany.
+ZOiS is independent in how it sets its research agenda and implements its research projects.
+The topics chosen for its research priorities and projects reflect its aim of exploring and awakening interest in various aspects of Eastern Europe, with topical relevance and background analysis carrying equal weight here.
+However, we also think it is important to show that Eastern Europe is not confined to the eastern part of our continent but is present in diverse forms in this country too, for example through (forced) migration or disinformation.

 Detailed analysis of the complex developments taking place in Eastern Europe is only possible with a multi-perspective approach.
-ZOiS researchers therefore come from a range of disciplines, including political science, sociology, social anthropology, economic and social geography, political economy, theology and cultural studies.
+ZOiS researchers therefore come from a range of disciplines, including political science, sociology, social anthropology, economic and social geography, political economy and cultural studies.

 Our vision

-Detailed in-country studies are a key element of the basic research conducted at ZOiS.
-We combine qualitative and quantitative methods, use interviews, surveys and textual analysis, and adopt innovative methods in our fieldwork, for example by engaging with artistic research.
+Empirical data collection is a key element of the basic research conducted at ZOiS.
+We combine qualitative and quantitative methods, use interviews, surveys and text analysis, and adopt innovative methods in our fieldwork, for example by engaging with artistic research and other interdisciplinary collaborations.
+In particular, we place a high value on cooperation with colleagues from our research region.
+An Ethics Committee ensures compliance with research ethics standards, thereby contributing to the sustainable and transparent design of research processes at ZOiS.

 However, ZOiS’s work does not begin and end with research.
-Our aim is to contribute to and inform public debate and current discourses and offer new perspectives on – and from – Eastern Europe.
+We actively participate in public debate, shape current discourses and bring new perspectives on – and from – Eastern Europe.
 ZOiS researchers regularly share their findings with policymakers, the media and an interested public, using a variety of events and publication formats for this purpose.
 Research on Eastern Europe relies on new perspectives and a willingness to engage with unconventional topics.
-Supporting young academics is also a priority for ZOiS here.
+Supporting junior researchers is also a priority for ZOiS here.